binpash/benchmarks/INSTRUCTIONS.md

 ./all.sh
 ```

 > **Not recommended on the first run:**
+>
 > Both scripts above take additional optional parameters: Using `--small` will execute the benchmark(s) with the `small` inputs (about 3 hours) and `--bare` will execute the benchmarks on the host system (which might not satisfy dependencies).
 To replace the shell interpreter, `set` the `KOALA_SHELL` variable — e.g., `KOALA_SHELL="bash --posix"`.
->

 # Results Reproducible

-The main results presented in the paper are:
-1. Results of the static characterization of the benchmarks
-2. Results of the dynamic characterization of the benchmarks
+The key results of the analysis are the following:
-3. Results of PCA analysis of (1) the dynamic characterization and (2) the benchmark source code
-4. Results of the application of the benchmark suite to a set of prior shell optimization tools

-**Preparation:**

-It's best to run all of the analyses in a container, and for the dynamic analysis it's **required**, as the analysis requires elevated privileges.
+1. Principal Component Analysis (§3, Fig. 2);
+2. Syntactic Characterization & Analysis (§5, Fig. 4 & 5);
+3. Dynamic Characterization & Analysis (§6, Fig. 6)

+Results 1–3 are easy to reproduce, by running specific scripts (a part of PCA depends on embeddings, which incurs some financial costs due to OpenAI); PCA depends on the results of the analyses, so we start with no. 2–3 before returning to no. 1.

+**Preparation:** The dynamic analysis requires running Koala in a pre-set container due to elevated priviledges:

 ```sh
 mkdir -p /tmp/plots